Gastroparesis

 Gastroparesis treatment

-Gastroparesis cannot usually be cured, but dietary changes and medical treatment can help you control your symptoms.
+Treatment aims to improve symptoms and to improve gastric emptying.
+Gastroparesis cannot usually be cured, but dietary changes and medical treatment can help to control symptoms.

 Dietary advice